 If it’s the end of the month, vacancies are high and you’d be willing to leave if you don’t get what you want, that could be a time when a manager is more likely to be amenable to your offer.
 However, if you don’t have an alternate place to move ahead of time, you may not want to start negotiating rent until something else is lined up.

-As a rule of thumb, winter is usually a good moment to broach the topic, as it's harder to find tenants during that time of year.
-Summer is peak rental season, so you'll need to be a little more persuasive if you're trying to negotiate rent during the peak moving season.
+As a rule of thumb, winter is usually a good moment to broach the topic of cheaper rent, as it’s harder to find tenants during that time of year.
+Summer is peak rental season, so you’ll need to be a little more persuasive if you’re trying to negotiate rent during the peak moving season.

 3. Sell yourself as a good tenant

 Looking for another lesson on how to negotiate rent?
 If you’ve never rented in that particular complex a few letters of recommendation from personal references will go a long way toward convincing a manager you’d be a tenant worth having, even at a lower rate.

 Think of it as a resume for your living situation.
 Get a letter from previous landlords or apartment managers that says you make on-time rent payments and cause them no problems.
 Get letters that speak to your character from a former boss, neighbor, or someone in a non-profit organization or church.
 Just like in a job interview, these professional references can help you negotiate rent and sell yourself as a good tenant for your potential new landlord.